 Oracle Database In-Memory on Exadata simultaneously creates optimized row and column database formats within a single database instance.
 Dual database formats allow customers to quickly perform real-time analytics on production OLTP databases.

 Oracle Machine Learning on Exadata enables customers to improve data-driven insights by easily adding machine learning capabilities to existing database applications.
-Customers can rapidly build and test ML models by eliminating data exports and transformations required to utilized specialized systems.
+Customers can rapidly build and test ML models by eliminating data exports and transformations required for specialized systems.

 Unique Oracle Database compression algorithms reduce typical storage requirements and load times for data warehouses by more than 90% (PDF).